I’m a self-confessed running addict, self-taught developer, entrepreneur, dedicated father, loving husband, and unreasonably lucky guy.

 Working at Google taught me an incredible amount about business development, post-sales engineering, product management, data analysis, large-organization politics, and negotiation.
 The calibre of the people you get to work with at Google is unparalleled.
 The power of their internal tools is almost incomprehensible.
 The scale at which they operate is mind-boggling.
 I’m super grateful I got a chance to work at such an incredible company for such a long time.

 In 2020, I quit my job at Google to live the dream of building my own software business.
-I’m bootstrapping it from zero to profitability as a solo entrepreneur.
-No venture capital: start small, stay small.

 I live with my wonderful wife and amazing children.
 Towards the end of my time at Google, I spent a full year on shared parental leave.
 This gave me and my wife the rare privilege of learning to be parents together for an entire year.
 We had no obligations to distract us, nothing external to drain our energy.
 We could simply focus on grappling with the immense challenge of raising a baby.
 It was an incredible experience.
 I’d strongly recommend shared parental leave to anyone who has the opportunity.
 I’ll treasure the memories from that year for the rest of my days.